HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 - p.
 9, lines 19-21: "Moreover... location": this sentence seems quite general.
 Why or in which cases it is unclear which factors should be accounted for when studying a location?
 Or give examples of such factors maybe

+### Response
+*We have corrected and added details that address these issues.*

 ## Data and Methods
 - p.
 9, l.
 8-16: OSF repositories can be provided as anonymized links for double-blind peer-review purposes.

 - p.
 12, l.
 5: nosek2020: typo on a citation?

 - p.
 13, l.
 14: What is meant by "research compendium" in this case?

+### Response
+*We have corrected the citation typo and changed "compendium" to "repository" for consistency with our language at the beginning of this section.
+More broadly, the note on the anonymized link is a very useful.
+Currently our respository is structured to pass the user to a GitHub repository that stores all project elements (e.g. data, code, protocols, IRB, ...).
+Given this structure, the anonymized link from OSF would not remove all identifiers because of the handoff to GitHub.
+However, this has given us something to think about for our next project.
+Perhaps in future we will create an OSF repository with the essentials for anonymous review and upon publication, link and populate that repository back with all of our version tracked work from GitHub.
+Simpler still, we have attempted to share all our links and work with our names attached at the start of review, but our offers to waive our right to blinding have not yet found purchase at different journals.*

 ## Results